Spanish government wants partial Madrid city lockdown, local authorities differ

 Some experts doubt whether the measures will be successful, as more than 85% of workers affected by mobility restrictions in Madrid this week commute to zones with no restrictions to work, according to a study by the Polytechnic University of Madrid.

-Reporting by Inti Landauro, Emma Pinedo; Clara-Laeila Laudette and Belen Carreño; Editing by Angus MacSwan
+Reporting by Inti Landauro, Emma Pinedo, Clara-Laeila Laudette, Jessica Jones and Belen Carreño; Editing by Angus MacSwan

 Our Standards: The Thomson Reuters Trust Principles.